What Is Cerebral Palsy?

-Cerebral palsy is a lifelong condition, so people will experience symptoms caused by it forever.
+Cerebral palsy is a lifelong condition, so patients experience its symptoms throughout their lives.
 Cerebral palsy doesn’t improve or worsen over time, though its symptoms may lead to other health issues.

 What Causes Cerebral Palsy?